Coonamble Shire

 Coonamble Shire is a local government area in the Orana region of New South Wales, Australia.
 The Shire is located adjacent to the Castlereagh Highway and the Castlereagh River.

-Coonamble Shire includes the towns of Coonamble, Gulargambone and Quambone.
+Coonamble Shire includes the towns of Coonamble, Gulargambone, and Quambone.

-The mayor of Coonamble Shire Council is Cr.
-Daniel Keady.
+The mayor of Coonamble Shire Council is Daniel Keady.

 History

 Local government in the area was first established with the Municipal District of Coonamble formed on 3 May 1880.
 Wingadee Shire was formed later, one of 134 shires proclaimed on 7 March 1906 following passing of the Local Government (Shires) Act 1905.

 Coonamble Shire itself was formed on 1 May 1952 from the amalgamation of the Municipality of Coonamble with Wingadee Shire.